NamanBhat3/LoginAndRegistrationSystem/README.md

      ```bash
        $ sudo apt-get install g++
      ```
+     This will install g++ for the linux user
    - For MacOS write the following commands in the terminal to install g++:

      First Check if brew is installed on your mac computer by running the following command: